 How to Get an Assault Charge Dismissed in Maryland

-The state’s attorney may dismiss a charge of assault.
+The state’s attorney may dismiss a charge of assault, however, they usually do not dismiss charges until the trial date.
 If the victim and the defendant agree to the dismissal of charges, the state may dismiss the case.
 However, the decision to dismiss assault charges lies squarely within the discretion of the state’s attorney prosecuting the case.

 There are various defenses to the crime of second assault in Maryland.
 Under Maryland law, a person charged with second-degree assault may assert many possible defenses, including: